NCI-GDC/gdc-docs/docs/Data_Portal/Users_Guide/Developers_Guide.md

 const {data, isFetching, isSuccess, isError} = useTotalCounts();
 ```

-this will return the total counts for the GDC.
+This will return the total counts for the GDC.
 The data in the response is of the form:

 ```typescript
 interface TotalCounts {